4. Plan to get to the hearing early with everything you need

 Question & AnswerWhat should I do to prepare for an eviction hearing?

 It's important to get to the hearing early with everything that you need to present your case.
 And you must be able to spend up to a whole day at the hearing.

-Leave plenty of time to get to the Board location.
-The Board does not usually accept traffic jams or public transit delays as an excuse for missing your hearing.
+Leave plenty of time to get to the LTB location.
+The LTB does not usually accept traffic jams or public transit delays as an excuse for missing your hearing.